The-Foreigners/The-Foreigners.github.io/objectives.md

 - *Have a drink (save any +25g wine), show remorse for unnecessary violence.*

 - *Flavor 'Toll the Dead' by pleading for surrender/retreat/peace.*
+  - *Hark!
+Your death knell.*
+  - *Woe to thee!
+Your end is near.*
+  - *Lo!
+The bell peals for you.*

 - Entering Witchcross.
+  - Are we being pursued by the orcs?
+Has the town been raided?
+    - Can we setup an ambush?
+Lay any traps?
   - Defeated looters.
     - Where were they dragging loot?
-Can we secure for citizens?
+      - Can we secure for citizens?
+      - Do they have a cart or wagon?
     - Mentioned "their side of the street", are there other looters?
     - Take them to Brindol to be identified.
 Who do they work for?
     - Speak with Dead.